 Report any lost or stolen cards — including your student ID card — as soon as you find out they are missing.

-Think ahead — don’t walk home alone late at night.
+If at all possible, don’t walk home alone late at night.
 Arrange in advance to stay with a trusted friend or pre-book a taxi.

 To ensure that your streets are well lit, please report any faulty lights around campus and beyond to Glasgow City Council.